 But more experienced people in the business say that Internshala certificates aren’t that worthy on an international level, and hence of no use.

 Apart from that, Internshala Training is claimed to be more expensive and to have less content.
 When I went through a dozen other reviews, most of them from Quora, I found something odd.
 All of those who say that the training is definitely worth it has provided a coupon code for a percentage of discounts along with their answers.
 It seems as though they’re getting a discount for their training courses when they write these answers on Quora.
 Check them out yourselves.

-Some things you need to look out for
+Some things to look out for (be careful)

-Even Internshala’s initial training gives a brief explanation about things you need to look out for:
+Even Internshala’s initial training gives a brief explanation about things, look out for these activities:

-- Companies asking for an initial payment: There are some companies in which your application might get shortlisted.
-Later, without prior information, they request you to pay an initial amount in order to start your internship.
-Don’t ever fall for it.
-First off, you’re working for them- and you’re paying them too?
-It’s plainly absurd.
+- Companies asking for an initial payment: There are companies in which your application gets shortlisted.
+Without prior information, they request you to pay an initial amount to start your internship.
+Don’t fall for it.
+First off, you’re working for them- and you’re paying them?
+It’s absurd.
 So stay away if you find any such companies.

-- The offer letter: Before you start working for any of the internships, make sure that they send you an official offer letter stating the key details of the internship.
-Without it, it’s better not to start.
-With my internship, I had to ask for the offer letter twice and later managed to get it.
-The offer letter serves as proof that the company agreed to pay you and provide a certificate for your work in it.
+- The offer letter: Request for the offer letter from the company once you get the internship.
+This offer letter should have key details.
+Without it, do not start.
+With my internship, I had to ask for the offer letter twice to get it.
+The offer letter serves as proof that the company agrees to pay you and provide a certificate for your work in it.